civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

                               Barbarian units.

 2006-05-27 (Revision 577)
-Cahnged:  Reform City destroys a building if you have a building that conflicts
+Changed:  Reform City destroys a building if you have a building that conflicts
-          with settlebuilding of the reforming unit
+          with SettleBuilding of the reforming unit
 Added:    New database flags for modders:
 - BuildingDB:
-   IncreaseHP           Building gives extra hitpoints on first built.
+   IncreaseHP           Building gives extra HitPoints on first built.
    CantSell             Building cannot be sold.
    ExcludedByBuilding   Building cannot be built if this building is present.
 - WonderDB: